ukiras123/JavaXML/README.md

 # JavaXML
-This Project works with several manipulations of XML file through Java Eclipse.
+This Project works with several manipulations of XML file through Java.

 1. Get the element number in XML
 2. XSD Validation